NetPlus® Recycled Fishing Nets

 Old, frayed and torn fishing nets are discarded partly because of a lack of end-of-life solutions.
 Bureo®, a company based in California, is trying to fix this and to provide a responsible alternative to virgin plastics by working directly with local fishers in South America.
 Through their program, nets are sorted, cleaned and shredded in Chile and then recycled into NetPlus, a 100% fully traceable postconsumer material.
 This program keeps hundreds of tons of discarded nets out of the ocean each year and provides supplemental income to coastal communities.

 Since 2014, Patagonia has supported Bureo’s development of NetPlus through Tin Shed Ventures®, Patagonia’s venture capital fund.
 Today, NetPlus is used in a range of products from Patagonia's hat brims and jackets to Costa sunglasses and Futures surf fins—even Jenga games.

 By turning fishing nets into hat brims and fabric, we have helped divert more than 935 metric tons of plastic waste into durable products.
 While hat brims were fairly straightforward, our material developers had to work closely with our supply-chain partners to figure out a way to chemically transform the plastic in the fishing nets into a high-quality yarn that can be used in our garments, too.
 Now we have.
 This Spring 2023 season, 37 metric tons of nets will be woven into Patagonia clothing.

-By developing NetPlus® material with Bureo, we have supported the collection and recycling of more than 1,000 tons of discarded fishing nets.
-We will continue to incorporate NetPlus into more Patagonia products over the next few years.
+By developing NetPlus® material with Bureo, we have supported the collection and recycling of more than 1,600 metric tons of discarded fishing nets and kept that plastic out of the world’s oceans.